Which 5W-30 high mileage motor oil is the best?

 What does 5W-30 mean?

 The numbers refer to the weight and thickness, or viscosity, of the oil while the "W" stands for "winter".
 So it's simply "five-winter-thirty" but we say "five-w-thirty".
 Motor oil gets thicker when it’s cold and thinner when it heats up.
-The first number indicates the viscosity of the oil at cold temperatures (in winter), and the second number indicates the viscosity at operating temperatures.
+The first number indicates the viscosity of the oil at cold temperatures (usually during winter), and the second number indicates the viscosity at operating temperatures.

 Today we're putting some of the top selling 5W-30 oil brands head to head to see which SAE 5W-30 motor oil is the best.
 We're comparing six high mileage 5W-30 synthetic and blended oils that can be used in the many consumer vehicle applications and are some of the best carriers for Bitron's Engine Treatment oil additive.